raspberrypilearning/unity-scene-moving/en/step_1.md

-Click on the right mouse button to use flythrough mode:
+To use flythrough mode, click on the right mouse button and:
 + WASD to move around
 + QE for up and down
-+ Shift to go faster.
++ Shift to go faster

 Use the scroll wheel on your mouse to zoom in and out.
 Your trackpad may also have a scroll motion.

-To move the scene around, hold the ALT key and the middle mouse button and then drag to move.
+To move the scene around, hold the <kbd>ALT</kbd> key and the middle mouse button and then drag to move.
 You can also use the arrow keys to move around.

-To focus on an object, click on the game object in the scene view and then click F.
+To focus on an object, click on the GameObject in the Scene view and then click <kbd>F</kbd>.

-You can also click on an object in the Hierarchy and then click Shift-F to focus on that game object in the Scene view.
+You can also click on an object in the Hierarchy window and then click <kbd>Shift</kbd>+<kbd>F</kbd> to focus on that GameObject in the Scene view.

-**Tip:** If you get lost, click on your Player in the Hierarchy and then Shift-F to focus on the player.
+**Tip:** If you get lost, click on your Player in the Hierarchy window and then <kbd>Shift</kbd>+<kbd>F</kbd> to focus on the player.
 Then you can use the scroll wheel to zoom out.